RemiDz/overtonesinger/replit.md

 ## Recent Changes

+- 2025-11-06: Optimized layout for mobile - centered Advanced Settings dialog and maximized spectrogram space
+- 2025-11-06: Reduced canvas padding (top: 32→20, bottom: 48→32, right: 32→16) for larger visualization area
+- 2025-11-06: Reduced control panel padding (py-2→py-1.5) to give more space to spectrogram
+- 2025-11-06: Changed Advanced Settings to be centered on mobile (95vw width, max-w-md)
 - 2025-11-06: Changed spectrogram background to always use black for better sound detail visibility
 - 2025-11-06: Updated grid lines and axes to use light colors (white/rgba) for visibility on black background
 - 2025-11-06: Reduced left padding from 64px to 40px to minimize wasted space